 How do I Become a Demonstrator or Product Promoter?

-What education is needed to be a Demonstrator or Product Promoter?
+Education needed to be a Demonstrator or Product Promoter:

 What work experience do I need to become a Demonstrator or Product Promoter?